 Tango in BA

 Often labelled the ‘Paris of South America’, Buenos Aires, or simply BA, is a seductive mix of elegant architecture, characterful residents and fantastic entertainment options.
 This morning join a scheduled city tour taking in the Neoclassical Metropolitan Cathedral, the unusual dusty pink Government House and the history-packed Plaza de Mayo.
-Head to the neighbourhood of San Telmo where street performers gather to display the sensuous dance of tango, and continue to La Boca, a colourful suburb popular with local artists.
+Head to the neighborhood of San Telmo where street performers gather to display the sensuous dance of tango, and continue to La Boca, a colorful suburb popular with local artists.
 Wander the attractive streets of Palermo until you reach Recoleta and the famous cemetery of the same name.
 The rest of the afternoon is free for you to explore Buenos Aires your way – why not wander further in search of the city’s striking street art?

 Later in the evening you will be collected from your hotel for a scheduled transfer to Café de Los Angelitos for a night of love, passion, madness and glamour with a traditional tango show.
 Born in the brothels of the 1920s, Argentine tango is a completely improvised dance and attracts both the old and the young.